 Remain standing until the interviewer asks you to take a seat.

-And when you sit down, relax but be careful to not slump or lean on the interviewer’s desk.
-At the beginning of your interview, you should be prepared to both make small talk, as well as talk about yourself, as most interviews will begin with questions centered on you as a person.
+And when you sit down, relax but be careful not to slump or lean on the interviewer’s desk.
+At the beginning of your interview, you should be prepared to both make small talk and talk about yourself, as most interviews will begin with questions centered on you as a person.

 Don’t Forget to Smile.

 A smile can go a long way and set both you and your interviewers at ease.
 Body language goes a long way to help the interviewers form an impression of you.
 Everyone is nervous during an interview, but try to consciously remember not to fidget, slump in your chair, look down, or frown, as these will all be seen as negative in the eyes of your interviewers.

-When speaking to the interviewer, make eye contact in a way that you would with a friend during a casual conversation.
+When speaking to the interviewer, make eye contact, just like with a friend during a casual conversation.
 When speaking, remember to speak in a firm, clear, confident tone.
 It won’t matter how perfect your answers are to the interviewer’s questions if they can’t hear or understand them.

 Need additional help?
 Reach out to Candace to learn more!